 Treating Gum Disease in Northeast Philadelphia

-Before the gum disease treatment begins, Dr. Drew Shulman will review your medical and dental history to create a treatment that is right for you.
-Dr. Shulman screens for gum disease during all routine dental care visits to spot developing concerns as early as possible.
+Before starting treatment, Dr. Shulman will review your medical and dental history to create the right plan for you.
+He checks for gum disease during routine visits to catch any problems early.

-The first step to treating periodontitis is often a deep tooth cleaning which removes plaque and tartar from the gums.
-Dr. Shulman may also prescribe anti-bacterial rinses for treatment at home.
-He may also utilize laser dentistry, scaling and root planing.
+The first step in treating periodontitis is often a deep cleaning, which removes plaque and tartar from the gums.
+Dr. Shulman may also prescribe antibacterial rinses to use at home.
+Other treatments can include laser therapy, scaling, and root planing.

-If pockets in gums do not heal from scaling and root planing, further treatment may be recommended to stabilize and restore gum tissues.
-A gum graft can be performed to replace excessive gum tissue that has been lost.
+If the pockets in the gums don’t heal after scaling and root planing, more treatments may be needed to strengthen and restore the gums.
+A gum graft may be done to replace lost gum tissue.

 Gum Disease FAQs